-^{124.} See also Cadle Co. v.
-Ginsburg, 2002 WL 725500 (Conn.
-Super.
-Ct.
-2002), with different sections of that law are acts of independent legal significance even though the end result may be the same under different sections.131
+Action taken in accordance with different sections of that law are acts of independent legal significance even though the end result may be the same under different sections.98

-This doctrine is applied in circumstances where the effect of a transaction may be accomplished in either of two manners that have different procedural or substantive requirements.132 If the requirements of one "path" are satisfied, the transaction is valid notwithstanding that the requirements of another path are not satisfied.133 For example, consider an LLC owned 60%/20%/20% whose operating agreement requires the consent of 80% of the members for its amendment.
-The 60% member holds a meeting of the members to consider a merger of the LLC into another LLC - the first LLC's operating agreement is silent as to mergers and therefore the default of approval by a majority-ininterest of the members applies.134 While the two 20% members vote against the transaction, the 60% member's vote is sufficient.
-The members are now bound by the new operating agreement135 and there is no right to dissent from the merger.136 In response to the minority-member's argument that the "merger" was nothing but an amendment of the operating agreement for which 80% approval was necessary, the doctrine of independent legal significance states that the mere fact that the outcome is identical or similar does not mean it should be set aside.137 Rather, an action is appropriate when a permissible means is employed to achieve a permissible end, even though the requirements to another (and perhaps more direct or restrictive) means to the same end are not employed.138 These amendments track certain Delaware revisions made in 2009.139 While
+This doctrine finds application in circumstances where the effect of a transaction may be accomplished in either of two or more manners that have different procedural or substantive requirements.
+If the requirements of one "path" are satisfied, the transaction is valid notwithstanding that the requirements of another path are not satisfied.
+For example, consider an LLC owned 60%/20%/20% whose operating agreement requires the consent of 80% of the members for its amendment.
+The 60% member convenes a meeting of the members to consider a merger of the LLC into another LLC - the first LLC's operating agreement is silent as to mergers and therefore the default of approval by a majority-in-interest of the members applies.99 While the two 20% members vote against the transaction, the 60% member's vote is sufficient to cause its approval.
+The members are now bound by the new operating agreement100 and there is no right to dissent from the merger.101 In response to the argument that from the perspective of the minority-members the "merger" was nothing but an amendment of the operating agreement for which 80% approval governing seldom used structures such as the business trust was simply an exercise in efficiency, and should not be interpreted as an indication that the doctrine, as a component of the common law, does not there apply.

-131. Orzeck v.
+98 Orzeck v.
 Englehart, 195 A.2d 375, 377 (Del.
 1963).
 See also Hariton v.
 Arco Electronics, Inc., 188 A.2d 123 (Del.
 1963), aff'g 182 A.2d 22 (Del.
 Ch.
 1962); Warner Communications, Inc. v.
 Chris-Craft Industries, Inc., 583 A.2d 962, 970 (Del.
 Ch.
 1989) (referencing "Our bed rock doctrine of independent legal significance"), and Benchmark Capital Partners IV, L.P. v.
 Vague, 2002 W.L.
 1732423 (Del.
 Ch.
 July 15, 2002), aff'd sub. nom.
 Benchmark Capital Partners IV, L.P. v.
 Juniper Financial Corp., 822 A.2d 396 (Del.
 2003); Ernest L. Folk, III, De Facto Mergers in Delaware: Hariton v.
 Arco Electronics, Inc., 49 VA.
 L. REV. 1261 (Nov.
 1963).
 In Lach v.
 Man O'War LLC, 256 S.W.3d 563 (2008), the plaintiff argued that the transaction undertaken was invalid as the effect was indistinguishable from a conversion for which the approval of the plaintiff would have been required.
 The Court rejected that argument of equivalency, but on other basis determined the transaction to have been improper.